JLU-Neal/Compiling-Programme/README.md

 #
-SNLCompilingPrograme based on Java and C++(only include lexical analysis part.)
+SNLCompilingPrograme based on Java(include lexical analysis and syntax analysis) and C++(only include lexical analysis part.)